Jay Ashcroft

-John Robert "Jay" Ashcroft (born July 12, 1973) is an American attorney and politician who served as the 40th Secretary of State of Missouri from 2017 to 2025.
-A member of the Republican Party, he is the son of former U.S. Attorney General John Ashcroft.
+John Robert "Jay" Ashcroft (born July 12, 1973) is an American attorney and politician who served as the 40th secretary of state of Missouri from 2017 to 2025.
+A member of the Republican Party, he is the son of former United States Attorney General John Ashcroft.

 As Missouri Secretary of State, Ashcroft pushed for stricter voter identification laws, fought against ballot initiatives, supported an investigation into former Missouri Attorney General Josh Hawley, and restricted library services for minors.

 Ashcroft was a candidate in the 2024 Missouri gubernatorial election, but came in third place in the primary against State Senator Bill Eigel and Lt.
 Governor Mike Kehoe.

 Early life

 Ashcroft is the son of politician John Ashcroft.

 Ashcroft attended the United States Merchant Marine Academy, but did not graduate.
 He earned his Bachelor of Science and Master of Science degrees in engineering management from Missouri University of Science and Technology.
 He then worked as an engineer intern and educator.
 Ashcroft later attended law school, earning his Juris Doctor from Saint Louis University School of Law.
 After law school, he worked for a law firm's intellectual property division.
 He later worked for his father in the Ashcroft Law Firm, where he assisted businesses impacted by government regulations and counseled clients on patent prosecution, regulatory compliance, and election law.